open-mmlab/Amphion/egs/visualization/SingVisio/README.md

 2. **Task Analysis**: Analyze the specific tasks that the visualization system needs to support through discussions with experts, model builders, and potential users.
 It means to determine what you want to visualize, such as the classical denoising generation process in diffusion models.

 3. **Data and Feature Generation**: Produce the data and features necessary for visualization based on the selected model.
-Alternatively, you can also generate and visualize them in real-time.
+Alternatively, you can also generate and visualize them in real time.

 4. **Design the User Interface**: Design and develop the user interface to effectively display the model structure, data, and features.